Blambangan Kingdom

-The historical record and the study of Blambangan Kingdom is scarce, which contributed to the obscurity of its history.
+The historical record and the study of the Blambangan Kingdom are scarce, which contributed to the obscurity of its history.
 Contemporary Javanese mostly know the kingdom through its link to the popular epic folklore, the legend of Damarwulan and Menak Jingga.
-The fictional story which is set in Majapahit period, told that the rebellious King of Blambangan named Menak Jingga, desired the hand of Majapahit Queen Kencanawungu.
+The fictional story which is set in the Majapahit period, told that the rebellious King of Blambangan named Menak Jingga desired the hand of Majapahit Queen Kencanawungu.